-Furthermore, in our opinion, proper books of account have been kept by the Fund, and the financial statements comply with the Qatar Central Bank Law No. 13 of 2012 and the Fund's Articles of Association.
-We have obtained all the information and explanations we required for the purpose of our audit, and are not aware of any violations of the above mentioned law or the Articles of Association having occurred during the year, which might have had a material adverse effect on the Fund's financial position or performance.
+Furthermore, in our opinion, proper books of account have been kept by the Fund, and the financial statements comply with the Fund's Articles of Association.
+We have obtained all the information and explanations we required for the purpose of our audit, and are not aware of any violations of the Articles of Association having occurred during the year, which might have had a material adverse effect on the Fund's financial position or performance.

-Ahmed Sayed

-of Ernst & Young Auditor's Registration No. 326
+Ahmed Sayed of Ernst & Young Auditor's Registration No. Doha, State of Qatar